The brand ambassador, historically employed by consumer businesses are beginning to play an important role in B2B organizations.

 What is a Brand Ambassador?

-A brand ambassador is someone who promotes a brand and its products to their network with the objective of increasing brand awareness and driving sales.
+A brand ambassador is someone who promotes a brand and its products to their network with the objective of increasing brand awareness and helping drive sales.

 However, for businesses that sell to other businesses, a brand ambassador is usually an employee of that organization.